War Stories 12

 The high Cobra was ready to support the Medevac by firing 2.5 folding fin

 rockets at the enemy position.
 By setting up in these orbits, at least one

-Cobra was always ready to provide instant assistance to the Medevac.
+Cobra was always prepared to provide instant assistance to the Medevac.

-solitary Medevac and exposing it to enemy fire until in their traditional
+and exposing it to enemy fire until in their traditional orbits.
+An

-orbits.
-This seeming insignificant error of arriving in a V-of-three
+insignificant error of arriving in a V-of-three formation left our Medevac

 Almost immediately, the enemy unleashed a fury of automatic weapon

 bullets on the Medevac with pinpoint accuracy.
 In tenths of seconds, the